Englishmen for My Money

 Englishmen for My Money, or A Woman Will Have Her Will is an Elizabethan era stage play, a comedy written by William Haughton that dates from the year 1598.
 Scholars and critics often cite it as the first city comedy.
 Indeed, the play inaugurated a dramatic subgenre that would be exploited and developed by Thomas Dekker, Thomas Middleton, Ben Jonson, and others in the following years and decades.

 Performance and publication

 The records of theater manager and impresario Philip Henslowe show that Haughton received payment for his work on the play between February and May 1598.
 The play is thought to have been premiered onstage, by the Admiral's Men at the Rose Theatre, before the end of that year.

-The work was entered into the Stationers' Register on 3 August 1601, but was not published until 1616, when the first quarto edition was issued by the stationer William White.
+The work was entered into the Stationers' Register on 3 August 1601, but no published edition survives from before 1616 (which may indeed be the first), when the first known quarto edition was issued by the stationer William White.
 A second quarto appeared in 1626, printed by John Norton for bookseller Hugh Perry, and a third in 1631, printed by Augustine Matthews for Richard Thrale.